IDMNYU/DM6193-Web-Studio-SU15/dm6193_syllabus.md

 * Study outside of class (ideally with classmate(s)
 * Devote at a minimum 3 to 6 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
 * **Back up your work constantly** (that's what github is for)
-* Consult basecamp at least once a week for up to date info
+* Consult slack and github at least once a week for up to date info
 * Complete all assignments by due dates
 * Acquire and read all assigned readings before they are due
 * Action – do your absolute best